 Q15.
 Why have the licence conditions changed?

-The RFL have amended and updated the licence scheme to bring it into line with national guidance and best practice in coaching.
+The RFL have amended and updated the licence scheme in 2013 to bring it into line with national guidance and best practice in coaching.
 This is to help support rugby league to provide the best playing and training experience for players as possible.

 Q16.
 Do I have to complete CPD to get a licence card?